(This article identifies the non-current assets to be separated from current assets while appraising the working capital limits to borrower).

 - Tax provisions and advance payment of Income tax.

-- Excise duty provision and investment in Government and Trustee Securities or Fixed deposits with bank.
+- Excise duty provision and investment in Government and Trustee Securities or Fixed deposits with the bank.

 - Advance payment received (ex: vehicles booking with automobiles companies) and when same is invested in approved securities.